marismith79/Jarvus2/jarvus_desktop/README.md

 - **Chat Button**: Toggle the chat interface
 - **Options Button**: Access settings and additional features

+### Chrome Profile Management
+The app now supports dynamic Chrome profile selection:

+- **Automatic Profile Selection**: Automatically finds and uses the best available Chrome profile
+- **Profile Availability Checking**: Detects which profiles are locked by other Chrome instances
+- **Session Preservation**: Maintains your recently opened tabs and browser state
+- **Auto-Reconnection**: If you restart the app, it will reconnect to the existing debug Chrome

 ### Keyboard Shortcuts
 - `Cmd/Ctrl + Shift + C`: Toggle chat interface
 - `Escape`: Close chat interface